topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script early, press Ctrl+C.
 In either case, the pin will be properly released and cleaned up.

-NOTE: This setup assumes a direct LED connection.
+**Note**: This setup assumes a direct LED connection.
 For safe and long-term operation, it is strongly recommended to use a current-limiting resistor (e.g., 220Ω) in series with the LED to prevent excessive current draw and protect the GPIO pin from potential damage.
 <br/><br/>

 ### 7.1.2 Button
 A push button is a basic input device commonly used to demonstrate digital input handling through GPIO.
-In this example, one side of the button is connected to a 3.3V power pin on the D3-G board, while the other side is connected to GPIO88.
-When the button is pressed, GPIO88 reads a HIGH signal 1.
+This section demonstrates how to connect and use from a basic button module using the D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)